Osman I: Fall of the Seljuk Sultanate of Rûm, and the Osmanic Beylik's independence

 The demise of the Seljuk Sultanate of Rûm gave Osman autonomy over his dominion, he soon dubbed himself Padişah Āl-ıʿOsmān (sovereign of the house of Osman).
 After that, Osman set his sights towards conquering the last of the Byzantine cities, towns, and fortresses in Anatolia.
-According to one account, after Sultan Alâeddin Kayqubad III was killed by the Mongols, vizirs and notable leaders met and decided that since the late Sultan had no offspring, one of the local Emirs should take his place, and they found Osman perfect fitting the candidacy.
-Thus, the leaders offered the Emir the position, and Osman accepted becoming a Sultan since that date.
-It is likely that Kayqubad's and Kaykāwūs's deaths led to the Sultanate of Rûm falling into chaos, and promoted many of its regular soldiers to join the armies of local Emirs, including Osman.
-This gave the latter a great momentum and important military experiences enriching his army for the upcoming conquests.
+According to one account, after Sultan Alâeddin Kayqubad III was killed by the Mongols, viziers and notable leaders met and decided that since the late Sultan had no offspring, one of the local Emirs should take his place, and they found Osman perfect fitting the candidacy.
+Thus, the leaders offered the Emir the position, and Osman accepted becoming a Sultan.
+It is likely that Kayqubad's and Kaykāwūs's deaths led to the Sultanate of Rûm falling into chaos, and prompted many of its regular soldiers to join the armies of local Emirs, including Osman.
+This gave the latter a great momentum and important military experience enriching his army for the upcoming conquests.

 Battle of Bapheus

 Soon after Osman secured his independence and established control over all fortresses he conquered, he sent messages to all remaining Byzantine tekfurs in Anatolia asking them to choose between accepting Islam, Ottoman sovereignty and paying jizyah, or war.
 Some of these tekfurs ended up accepting Islam, including Osman's old friend Köse Mihal, who became the Turkic leader's companion, and would play a considerable part in the upcoming expansions of the Osmanic beylik.
 His descendants became known in Ottoman history as Mihaloğulları (children of Michael, plural of Mihaloğlu).
 Other governors acknowledged Osman's sovereignty, while the rest kept their loyalty to the Byzantine Emperor.
-Thus, Osman started harassing their fortresses such as Bursa and Nicaea which was besieged in 1301 CE.
+Thus, Osman started harassing their fortresses such as Bursa and Nicaea which was besieged in 1301.
 The Ottoman raids also threatened the port city of Nicomedia with famine, as the Ottomans roamed the countryside prohibiting peasants from harvesting wheat.
-This provoked Bursa's tekfur among others to unite their efforts in order to eliminate this new emerging Islamic power.
+This provoked Bursa's tekfur among others to unite their efforts to eliminate this new emerging Islamic power.

-In the spring of 1302 CE, Emperor Michael IX launched a campaign that reached south to Magnesia.
+In the spring of 1302, Emperor Michael IX launched a campaign that reached south to Magnesia.
 The Ottomans, awed by his large army, avoided an open battle.
 The Emperor sought to confront The Ottomans, but he was dissuaded by his generals.
 Encouraged by that, The Ottomans resumed their raids, virtually isolating the Emperor at Magnesia.
 Soon, the imperial army started dissolving without engaging in a single battle, that is because the local troops left to defend their homes which were continuously raided by the Ottomans, and the Alan mercenaries left as well, aiming to rejoin with their families in Thrace.
 The Byzantine emperor was forced to withdraw by the sea, followed by a wave of refugees.
 To counter the threat to Nicomedia, Michael's father, Andronikos II, sent a Byzantine force of some 2,000 men (half of whom were recently hired Alan mercenaries), under the megas hetaireiarches, Giorgios Mouzalon, to cross the Bosporus and relieve the city.